-Graph 10 shows the percentage of economically active people who commute out of the borough to work.
+Graph 9 shows the most up to date figures available which show the percentage of economically active people who commute out of the borough to work.
 The highest is in Wilpshire with 71% of people commuting out of the borough, however the close proximity of Blackburn accounts for this high percentage.
 The lowest percentage of out-commuting is from the Primrose ward with only 26% commuting out.
 The borough average is 47%, which shows that only 53% of all economically active residents actually work within the Borough.

-Graph 10: Number of people commuting out of the borough by ward
+Graph 9: Number of people commuting out of the borough by ward